wavebeem/bread-n-butter/docs/index.md

 bnb has zero dependencies and is only 1.6 KB minified and gzipped (11.7 KB raw compiled JS from TypeScript source).

+bnb has 100% test coverage and full documentation. bnb supports ES2015 JavaScript environments (roughly: any modern browser (not IE), and any long term support Node.js release).

 ## Installation

 ```shell